 - Or create a video (maximum 3 minutes) — Video submission guidelines can be found below.

 Think about using these questions as a framework for your application responses.

 - What experiences have shaped your life and perspectives?

 - What challenges have you overcome?

-- What challenges do you see in your community, and how have you helped addressed these challenges?
+- What challenges do you see in your community, and how have you helped address these challenges?

 - Video Submission Guidelines

 Thank you for your interest in applying for the CommonWealth Central Credit Union Educational Scholarship!
 This year, we're offering applicants the option to submit a video instead of essays.
-Every applicant must give a text response to the "What is your relationship with CommonWealth Central Credit Union?" question in the scholarship form.
-The video must be at least two minutes long and address, at the very least, each essay prompt.
+The video must be at a maximum of 3 minutes long and address, at the very least, each essay prompt.
 Feel free to share anything and everything about your story!
 Be creative.